armory/documentation/_spinnaker_install_admin_guides/orca-sql.md

 ## Initial Run

 Once you've provisioned your RDBMS and ensured connectivity from Spinnaker, you'll need to create the database.
-You can skip this step if you create the database during provisioning - such with Terraform:
+You can skip this step if you create the database during provisioning - for instance with Terraform:

 ```sql
 CREATE SCHEMA `orca` DEFAULT CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci;